Last Updated on July 28, 2023 by Janine

 Paseo de la Reforma

-This European style boulevard stretches from Bellas Artes all the way to the Bosque de Chapultepec.
+This European-style boulevard stretches from Bellas Artes all the way to the Bosque de Chapultepec.
 It is lined with statues and monuments to important moments in Mexican history, including the famous Ángel de la Independencia.

 If you’re up for it, the walk along Reforma is quite pleasant.
-The sidewalks are wide and there is plenty to see and do.
+The sidewalks are wide, and there is plenty to see and do.
 The walk from Bellas Artes to the Angel is about 3.7 km.

-Dinner – La Casa de Toño
+Dinner – La Casa de Toño in Roma Norte

 Nothing will help you recuperate from a long day of walking and browsing museums quite like a bowl of Pozole.
 Cross this hominy-based soup off your foodie wish list at La Casa de Toño in the Zona Rosa neighborhood.

 La Casa de Toño is a popular spot among locals.
-Literally, everyone I spoke to in Mexico City recommended it, from taxi and uber drivers to local friends and random people I chatted with along the way.
+Literally, everyone I spoke to in Mexico City recommended it, from taxi and Uber drivers to local friends and random people I chatted with along the way.
 It’s quick, it’s budget-friendly, and the pozole is fantastic.
 They even have a vegetarian-friendly version.

 The menu offers plenty of other classic Mexican specialties, including flautas, enchiladas, and more, but everyone recommends the pozole above all.